 top of page

 Inspiration doesn’t always arrive with fanfare.
-Sometimes it shows up as a quiet Zoom conversation with someone who's on the edge of giving up—but hasn’t.
+Sometimes, it shows up as a quiet Zoom conversation with someone on the edge of giving up—but hasn’t.
 That was Attila.

 He lives in Vienna now, by way of Hungary and the UK.
-He's been in and out of animation for over 15 years.
-He’s taken classes, freelanced, juggled blue-collar jobs, and battled burnout.
+For over 15 years, he's navigated the world of animation.
+He’s taken classes, freelanced, and even juggled blue-collar jobs while battling burnout.
 At times, he felt lost.
-But if you're an animator reading this, you probably know exactly what that feels like.
+But if you're an animator reading this, you probably understand that feeling.

 The Myth of the Straight Line